IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

   end
 end

-function printPlayerCords(player) --this function will print the coordinates of the player local pos = detector.getPlayerPos(player) --getPlayerPos returns a table with coordinates print("X of ".. player .." is: ".. pos.x) print("Y of ".. player .." is: ".. pos.y)
+function printPlayerCoords(player) --this function will print the coordinates of the player local pos = detector.getPlayerPos(player) --getPlayerPos returns a table with coordinates print("X of ".. player .." is: ".. pos.x) print("Y of ".. player .." is: ".. pos.y)